 Closed on Sunday

 Waldo is a chocolate shop in the Southern tip of Jordaan Quarter.
 They make all their own sweets and really have a heart for fine chocolate.
-There are pies and cakes with flavors like pie merengue, cheesecake and of courrse apple pie.
+There are pies and cakes with flavors like pie meringue, cheesecake and of course apple pie.
 All for a decent price.